bokgyeong/WhaleCallHawkes/README.md

 ## Analysis of North Atlantic right whale upcall data

+The real datasets saved in the directory `real/data`

+- `CCB_2010.csv` contains the hydrophone indices (Site column) and their corresponding coordinates (Latitude and Longitude columns)
+- `ccb.RData`
+- - dd

 ### Step 1.
 Fit the multivariate Hawkes process models to the dataset
 - `/real/fitNHPP.R`: Fit the model (i) NHPP to the dataset
 - `/real/fitNHPPSE.R`: Fit the model (ii) NHPP+E to the dataset